trabalong/1.2-lab-list-comprehension/README.md

 Open the `main.ipynb` file in the `your-code` directory.
 There are a bunch of questions to be solved.
 If you get stuck in one exercise you can skip to the next one.
 Read each instruction carefully and provide your answer beneath it.

+*Hint*: If list comprehensions are still not so intuitive to you, you can solve any exercise first using loops and then transform then into a list comprehension.

 ## Deliverables

 - `main.ipynb` with your responses to each of the exercises.